Zentange @ home

-Mindful artistic expression can help students reduce stress and calm their minds as they deal with remote learning, being separated from school friends and teachers, and not knowing when things will get back to normal.
+Mindful artistic expression can help students reduce stress and calm their minds.
 Zentangle® is a relaxing way to draw beautiful images with patterns.
 It was created by Maria Thomas and Rick Roberts and you can always go to zentangle.com to learn more about it.
 Ms. Shimabukuro, certified Zentangle® teacher, Ed.D.
-(CZT), is providing Zentangle® lessons for Alameda students this school year.
+(CZT), provided the following Zentangle® lessons to all Alameda students during the 2019-2020 school year.

 This Zentangle® lesson is based on an empowering children’s book by Peter H. Reynolds entitled Say Something!
 The story encourages children to express their voice in a myriad of positive ways in order to make the world a better place.
 He writes, “You can say something in so many ways.
 With words, with action, with creativity.”
 His underlying, inspirational message is that each individual is a remarkable being who has something meaningful to share with others.
 The lesson will begin with a read-aloud of the story by Mrs. Shimabukuro, followed by a Zentangle® lesson in which students will mindfully draw Zentangle® patterns in the creation of a poster reflecting the message of this book.